kyegomez/Minerva/README.md

 # [READY FOR TRAINING, help us with the strategy!](https://www.figma.com/file/pfaU8Nhyw0EdXuT6z4Hutw/Minerva-Strategy?type=whiteboard&node-id=0%3A1&t=Tub1wIzaPAXt2i86-1)

 # Minerva the MATH LLM from Google
-Minerva is an ancient-themed, state-of-the-art Language and Logic Model (LLM) developed by Google.
-Inspired by the wisdom of ancient mathematicians and logicians, Minerva combines their timeless insights with the power of modern technology to revolutionize the field of mathematics.
+Minerva is an state-of-the-art Language and Logic Model (LLM) developed by Google.
+Inspired by the wisdom of advanced mathematicians and logicians, Minerva combines their timeless insights with the power of modern technology to revolutionize the field of mathematics.

 ![Minerva Banner](minerva-banner.png)

 [Join our Minerva Discord and contribute to this project or explore other mathematical wonders!](https://discord.gg/qUtxnK2NMf)

-# Minerva: Unleashing the Secrets of Ancient Mathematics 🏛️🔢
+# Minerva: Unleashing the Secrets of advanced Mathematics 🏛️🔢

 <!-- ![Minerva Next Generation Open Source Language Model](/Minerva-banner.png) -->
 Minerva is a groundbreaking language model that pushes the boundaries of mathematical understanding and problem-solving.
-Designed with an ancient math theme, Minerva embodies the spirit of renowned mathematicians such as Euclid, Pythagoras, and Archimedes.
-By harnessing their ancient wisdom, Minerva offers unparalleled capabilities in mathematical reasoning and exploration.
+Designed with an advanced math theme, Minerva embodies the spirit of renowned mathematicians such as Euclid, Pythagoras, and Archimedes.
+By harnessing their advanced wisdom, Minerva offers unparalleled capabilities in mathematical reasoning and exploration.

 ---